jseppi/planet-homework/DATA.md

 # Data Preparation

-This file will describe the steps and tools used for converting the homework assignment's data files into the desired formats.
+This file describes the steps and tools used for converting the homework assignment's data files into the desired formats.

 ## Prerequisites